 “The cases we detect in any outbreak situation … merely represent the tip of the iceberg,” Shah said via videoconference from the Maine Emergency Management Agency headquarters in Augusta.
 “Now is the time to take public health action,” he said, urging Maine residents to take steps to protect themselves from the virus.

 So far, the coronavirus has hit hardest in Cumberland County, where 74 cases have been reported, according to the Maine CDC.

 Other cases have been detected in Androscoggin (3), Kennebec (5), Knox (1), Lincoln (5), Oxford (6), Penobscot (4), Sagadahoc (3), Waldo (1) and York (16) counties.

 On Tuesday morning, union officials said that nearly half of the workforce at Bath Iron Works did not show up to work on the heels of the revelation that an employee at the shipyard had tested positive for the virus.
 The shipyard’s parent company, General Dynamics, said that worker had not been at the main yard since March 13.

-Lewiston-based St. Mary’s Health System said Tuesday that one of its providers has tested positive for the coronavirus, but added that last worked clinically nine days ago.
+St. Mary’s Health System said Tuesday that one of its providers at St. Mary’s Regional Medical Center in Lewiston has tested positive for the coronavirus, but added that last worked clinically nine days ago.